cuulee/ezpaas-cli/README.md

 #### EzPaaS Server

-To use this CLI utility, you need to have EzPaaS Server deployed somewhere.
+**Important!** To use this CLI utility, you need to have [EzPaaS Server](https://github.com/TENDIGI/ezpaas-server) deployed somewhere.
 This can be on your local machine (the CLI will connect to `localhost` on port 3000 by default) or a remote server by passing the `--server` option.

 ## Installation